 Brown University is a private D1 university located in Providence, Rhode Island.
-The tuition to attend is $45,612 and is the same for both in state and out of state students The average net cost to attend Brown University is $25,005 and 9% of students get in.
+The tuition to attend is $58,404 and is the same for both in state and out of state students The average net cost to attend Brown University is $29,392 and 7% of students get in.
 There are roughly 6,182 students that attend Brown University.

-Brown University is a private Ivy League research university in Providence, Rhode Island, United States.
-Founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations, it is the seventh-oldest institution of higher education in the U.S. and one of the nine colonial colleges chartered before the American Revolution.
-At its foundation, Brown was the first college in the U.S. to accept students regardless of their religious affiliation.
-Its engineering program, the first in the Ivy League, was established in 1847.
+Brown University is a private Ivy League research university in Providence, Rhode Island.
+It is the seventh-oldest institution of higher education in the United States, founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
+One of nine colonial colleges chartered before the American Revolution, it was the first college in the United States to codify in its charter that admission and instruction of students was to be equal regardless of their religious affiliation.The university is home to the oldest applied mathematics program in the United States, the oldest engineering program in the Ivy League, and the third-oldest medical program in New England.
 It was one of the early doctoral-granting U.S. institutions in the late 19th century, adding masters and doctoral studies in 1887.
-Its New Curriculum is sometimes referred to in education theory as the Brown Curriculum and was adopted by faculty vote in 1969 after a period of student lobbying.
-The New Curriculum eliminated mandatory "general education" distribution requirements, made students "the architects of their own syllabus" and allowed them to take any course for a grade of satisfactory or unrecorded no-credit.
-In 1971, Brown's coordinate women's institution, Pembroke College, was fully merged into the university; Pembroke Campus now includes dormitories and classrooms used by all of Brown.
-Undergraduate admissions is highly selective, with an acceptance rate of 7.2% for the class of 2022.
-The university comprises the College, the Graduate School, Alpert Medical School, the School of Engineering, the School of Public Health and the School of Professional Studies (which includes the IE Brown Executive MBA program).
-Brown's international programs are organized through the Watson Institute for International and Public Affairs, and the university is academically affiliated with the Marine Biological Laboratory and the Rhode Island School of Design.
-The Brown/RISD Dual Degree Program, offered in conjunction with the Rhode Island School of Design, is a five-year course that awards degrees from both institutions.
-Brown's main campus is located in the College Hill Historic District in the city of Providence, Rhode Island.
-The University's neighborhood is a federally listed architectural district with a dense concentration of Colonial-era buildings.
-Benefit Street, on the western edge of the campus, contains "one of the finest cohesive collections of restored seventeenth- and eighteenth-century architecture in the United States".
-Brown's faculty and alumni include eight Nobel Prize laureates, five National Humanities Medalists and ten National Medal of Science laureates.
-Other notable alumni include eight billionaire graduates, a U.S. Supreme Court Chief Justice, four U.S. Secretaries of State and other Cabinet officials, 54 members of the United States Congress, 55 Rhodes Scholars, 52 Gates Cambridge Scholars 49 Marshall Scholars, 14 MacArthur Genius Fellows, 21 Pulitzer Prize winners, various royals and nobles, as well as leaders and founders of Fortune 500 companies.
+In 1969, it adopted its Open Curriculum after a period of student lobbying, which eliminated mandatory "general education" distribution requirements, made students "the architects of their own syllabus", and allowed them to take any course for a grade of satisfactory (Pass) or no-credit (Fail) which is unrecorded on external transcripts.
+In 1971, Brown's coordinate women's institution, Pembroke College, was fully merged into the university.
+The university comprises the College, the Graduate School, Alpert Medical School, the School of Engineering, the School of Public Health and the School of Professional Studies.
+Its international programs are organized through the Watson Institute for International and Public Affairs, and it is academically affiliated with the Marine Biological Laboratory and the Rhode Island School of Design; with the latter, it offers undergraduate and graduate dual degree programs.
+Brown's main campus is in the College Hill neighborhood of Providence, Rhode Island.
+The university is surrounded by a federally listed architectural district with a dense concentration of Colonial-era buildings.
+Benefit Street, which runs along the campus's western edge, has one of America's richest concentrations of 17th- and 18th-century architecture.
+Brown's undergraduate admissions are among the most selective in the country, with an overall acceptance rate of 5% for the class of 2026.As of March 2022, 11 Nobel Prize winners have been affiliated with Brown as alumni, faculty, or researchers, as well as 1 Fields Medalist, 7 National Humanities Medalists and 11 National Medal of Science laureates.
+Other notable alumni include 27 Pulitzer Prize winners, 21 billionaires, 1 U.S. Supreme Court Chief Justice, 4 U.S. Secretaries of State, over 100 members of the United States Congress, 58 Rhodes Scholars, 22 MacArthur Genius Fellows, and 38 Olympic medalists.